Catch of the week

 METHOD: Aquaculture

-Most of you guys will be familiar with mussels but in case you are not, here are some things you need to be aware of:
+Most of you guys will be familiar with clams but in case you are not, here are some things you need to be aware of:

-Mussels open up when they die.
-If any of your mussels are open before you cook them, tap them a few times: if they close up, they are still alive.
+Clams are alive, and open up when they die.
+If any of your clams are open before you cook them, tap them a few times: if they close up, they are still alive.
 If they do not close up they are dead and should be discarded.

 METHOD: Aquaculture